Sector Mean Reversion on Swiss Stocks (SIX): 4.62% CAGR, +2.31% vs SMI

 12. References

 We tested sector mean reversion on 14 exchanges.
-Switzerland is the bottom of the ranking.
-This post covers what the data shows and why Switzerland's market structure makes this strategy structurally unsuitable.
+Switzerland beats its local index, but it remains one of the weaker performers in the global study.
+This post covers what the data shows and why Switzerland's market structure limits the strategy's ceiling.

 Method